MobilityData/awesome-transit/README.md

 #### GTFS Realtime Utilities

+- [bus_kalman](https://github.com/cmoscardi/bus_kalman) - A Kalman Filter used to interpolate bus travel times using NYC MTA real-time data.
+- [gtfs-realtime-test-service](https://github.com/CUTR-at-USF/gtfs-realtime-test-service) - A tool for mocking GTFS-realtime feed content (e.g., for use in testing a GTFS-realtime consuming application).
+- [GTFS-realtime Munin Plugin](https://github.com/OneBusAway/onebusaway-gtfs-realtime-munin-plugin) - Provides a [Munin](http://munin-monitoring.org/) plugin for logging information about a GTFS-realtime feed.
+- [GTFS-realtime Nagio Plugin](https://github.com/OneBusAway/onebusaway-gtfs-realtime-nagios-plugin) - Provides a [Nagios](https://www.nagios.org/) plugin for monitoring a GTFS-realtime feed
+- [GTFS-realtime Printer](https://github.com/laidig/gtfs-rt-printer) - Java-based utility to print out information from a GTFS-realtime file or URL.
+- [gtfs-rt-admin](https://github.com/conveyal/gtfs-rt-admin) - An admin tool for managing GTFS-RT service alerts (JavaScript and Java).
+- [gtfs-rt-differential-to-full-dataset](https://github.com/derhuerst/gtfs-rt-differential-to-full-dataset) – Javascript tool to transform a continuous GTFS Realtime stream of `DIFFERENTIAL` incrementality data into a `FULL_DATASET` dump.
 - [gtfs-rt-dump](https://github.com/kurtraschke/gtfs-rt-dump) - Converts protocol buffer format to plain text for easy viewing of a GTFS-realtime feed in plain text (for debugging purposes)
-- [GTFS-realtime Printer](https://github.com/laidig/gtfs-rt-printer) - Java-based utility to print out information from a GTFS-realtime file or URL.
 - [gtfs-rt-inspector](https://public-transport.github.io/gtfs-rt-inspector/) – Web app to inspect & analyze any (CORS-enabled) GTFS Realtime feed.
 Open-source on [GitHub](https://github.com/public-transport/gtfs-rt-inspector).
+ [GTFS Data Pipeline for TfNSW Bus Datasets](https://github.com/teckkean/GTFS-Data-Pipeline-TfNSW-Bus) - A data pipeline developed for the TfNSW's GTFS Static and Realtime datasets.
+The datasets generated using the pipeline have been used to validate the performance of TfNSW's Transit Signal Priority Request via Public Transport Information and Priority System (PTIPS).
+- [manual-gtfsrt](https://github.com/pailakka/manual-gtfsrt) - A Go-based tool that serves a GTFS-RT feed created from editable JSON.
 - [print-gtfs-rt-cli](https://github.com/derhuerst/print-gtfs-rt-cli) – Javascript tool to read a GTFS Realtime feed from stdin, print human-readable or as JSON.
-- [GTFS-realtime Munin Plugin](https://github.com/OneBusAway/onebusaway-gtfs-realtime-munin-plugin) - Provides a [Munin](http://munin-monitoring.org/) plugin for logging information about a GTFS-realtime feed.
-- [GTFS-realtime Nagio Plugin](https://github.com/OneBusAway/onebusaway-gtfs-realtime-nagios-plugin) - Provides a [Nagios](https://www.nagios.org/) plugin for monitoring a GTFS-realtime feed
-- [GTFS-realtime-test-service](https://github.com/CUTR-at-USF/gtfs-realtime-test-service) - A tool for mocking GTFS-realtime feed content (e.g., for use in testing a GTFS-realtime consuming application).
-- [gtfs-rt-differential-to-full-dataset](https://github.com/derhuerst/gtfs-rt-differential-to-full-dataset) – Javascript tool to transform a continuous GTFS Realtime stream of `DIFFERENTIAL` incrementality data into a `FULL_DATASET` dump.
-- [gtfs-rt-admin](https://github.com/conveyal/gtfs-rt-admin) - An admin tool for managing GTFS-RT service alerts (JavaScript and Java).
-- [manual-gtfsrt](https://github.com/pailakka/manual-gtfsrt) - A Go-based tool that serves a GTFS-RT feed created from editable JSON.
-- [Transit Network Model](https://github.com/tmelliott/TransitNetworkModel) - A tool to generate predictions using GTFS-realtime VehiclePositions, a particle filter, and a Kalman Filter.
-- [bus_kalman](https://github.com/cmoscardi/bus_kalman) - A Kalman Filter used to interpolate bus travel times using NYC MTA real-time data.
 - [transitcast](https://github.com/OpenTransitTools/transitcast) - Uses GTFS and GTFS-RT vehicle position feed generating an estimated transition time it takes for each vehicle to move from scheduled stop to scheduled stop recording these an "observed_stop_time" table.
 These records can later be used to train a machine learning model to make vehicle travel predictions.
 Created by TriMet as part of [an FTA IMI project](https://trimet.org/imi/program.htm).
-- [GTFS Data Pipeline for TfNSW Bus Datasets](https://github.com/teckkean/GTFS-Data-Pipeline-TfNSW-Bus) - A data pipeline developed for the TfNSW's GTFS Static and Realtime datasets.
-The datasets generated using the pipeline have been used to validate the performance of TfNSW's Transit Signal Priority Request via Public Transport Information and Priority System (PTIPS).
+- [Transit Network Model](https://github.com/tmelliott/TransitNetworkModel) - A tool to generate predictions using GTFS-realtime VehiclePositions, a particle filter, and a Kalman Filter.

 ### SIRI